 Americans visiting England enjoyed the Canadian bacon so much that they brought this preparation method back home with them.
 If you try to order this interesting recipe in Canada today, you will likely be served a cornmeal-coated version of their historical peameal bacon recipe.

-If you have heard of this dish before, you may already know its alternate name "Welsh Rarebit."
+If you have heard of this dish before, you may already know its alternate name, "Welsh Rarebit."
 If you aren’t sure what rarebit is, don’t worry – this recipe is one of the only known uses of the word.

-This dish is possibly one of the most misleading food stories on this list, because there is no evidence that it is Welsh, and it contains exactly zero rabbits.
-In fact, it’s not much more than gooey melted cheese over toasted bread and it can be traced back to Great Britain, where it was first recorded in 1725.
+This dish is possibly one of the most misleading food stories on this list because there is no evidence that it is Welsh, and it contains exactly zero rabbits.
+In fact, it’s not much more than gooey melted cheese over toasted bread, and it can be traced back to Great Britain, where it was first recorded in 1725.

 The jury is still out on how this recipe came to get its name, but it was likely meant to be insulting, as "Welsh" was used as a negative descriptor in Britain in the 1700s.
 Why they chose to call it "rabbit" at first is anyone’s guess!
-The name later shifted to “rarebit”.
+The name later shifted to “rarebit.”

 Anytime you order Chinese food in America you’ll likely get a complimentary fortune cookie.
 So it’d be natural to think this food story begins in China.
 But in fact, this interesting recipe actually originates in Japan.

-The modern fortune cookie developed in San Francisco and Los Angeles, California where Japanese immigrants sold the cookies at tea shops.
+The modern fortune cookie developed in San Francisco and Los Angeles, California, where Japanese immigrants sold the cookies at tea shops.
 The shift from the cookies being primarily sold in America by Japanese immigrants to being sold by Chinese immigrants has a dark origin.
-Historians believe the Japanese internment during World War II created a vacuum in the manufacturing and sale of the popular cookies, which was filled by Chinese restaurants.
+Historians believe the Japanese internment during World War II created a vacuum in the manufacturing and sale of the popular cookies, which were filled by Chinese restaurants.